 “Although it’s hard to imagine normal life under those headlines, you have to remember that every city or region in the developed world has its own dangers – whether it be murders, stabbings, rapes, gang crime, drug crime, earthquakes, hurricanes or tornadoes.
 Statistically, the situation has not changed, and Tel Aviv and Jerusalem are still statistically far safer cities than most in the Western World.”

 READ MORE: Choosing to Travel to Israel and Palestinian Territories

 Should I still travel to Israel?

-Life and Travel in the West Bank / Palestinian Territories
+Life and Travel Safety in the West Bank / Palestinian Territories

 What’s life like in the West Bank at this time?

-Is it safe?
-Should I travel to the West Bank during my time in the Middle East?
+Is it safe to go to the West Bank?
+Should I travel to the West Bank during my time in Israel?

 “Some visitors at this time may experience some clashes.
 Usually, tourists like to experience Ramadan here (the month of fasting), since there is always celebrations and events during this holy month from the time of ending the fast in the evening until the early hours of the morning.
 However, because of this situation, there has been no celebrations.
 Instead, Palestinians went on protests and sometimes clashed with the Israeli army in some parts of the West Bank in solidarity with Gaza.